sfstoolbox/sfs-matlab/README.md

 ------------

 **Matlab**
-You need Matlab version 2011b or newer to run the Toolbox.
-On older version the Toolbox should also work, but you need to add [narginchk.m](http://gist.github.com/hagenw/5642886) to the
+You need Matlab version R2011b or newer to run the Toolbox.
+On older versions the Toolbox should also work, but you need to add [narginchk.m](http://gist.github.com/hagenw/5642886) to the
-<code>SFS_helper</code>
-directory.
+<code>SFS_helper</code> directory.

 **Octave**
 You need Octave version 3.6 or newer to run the Toolbox.
 In addition,